Frequently Asked Questions

 What should I do if the insurance company offers me a settlement?

-If you’re involved in an accident with an uninsured driver in New Orleans, you still have options for recovering compensation.
-Louisiana requires all drivers to carry uninsured/underinsured motorist (UM/UIM) coverage as part of their auto insurance policy unless they explicitly waive it.
-If you have UM/UIM coverage, it can help pay for your medical bills, lost wages, and other damages.
+If you’re hit by an uninsured driver, you still have options.
+Louisiana requires all drivers to carry uninsured/underinsured motorist coverage unless they specifically waive it.
+If you have this coverage, it can help pay for your medical bills, lost wages, and other damages.

 What should I do after a car accident in New Orleans?